erichstuder/433MHz_to_MQTT/doc/source/development_environment.rst

 workflows
 ^^^^^^^^^
-There shall be as much automation as possible.
+There shall be as much automation as reasonable possible.
-GitHub Actions with workflows are used for this.
+GitHub Actions with workflows are used for automation.

 build scripts
 ^^^^^^^^^^^^^
 For simple project handling (test, build, download to target, ...)
 Python scripts are used.
 As the same scripts are used by the GitHub Actions workflows, the build process is consistent locally and remotely.
+The scripts are very powerfull and almost everything can be done with them.
+See see: :ref:`Scripts` how they work.

 Dockerfile(s)
 ^^^^^^^^^^^^^
 There might be multiple Dockerfiles.
 They are placed with reasonable granularity (documentation, test, code, ...).
 See :doc:`file_structure` where they are.
-VS Code with some extensions and Docker are the only tools that need to be installed locally.
 Everything generating output like compilers, flash-tools, unit-test-frameworks, documentation-build-chain, ... are in the Docker containers.
 This makes the development environment consistent, reproducible and documented.